100 Notable alumni of

 -

-Brandon McGowan is a former American football safety.
+Brandon McGowan is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2005.
-He played college football at Maine.
+He played college football for the Maine Black Bears.

 -